 Please enjoy the leading artificial intelligence and neuroscience gathering in the world, while visiting English traditions, the Lake District, and more.

-The two days of keynote talks and oral presentations (the Symposium, 1-2 October) will be preceded by lectures of leading scientists (the Course, 28-30 September) for students and newcomers to this interdisciplinary field.
+The two days of keynote talks and oral presentations (the Symposium, October 7-8) will be preceded by lectures of leading scientists (the Course, October 5-6).

 With the current exploding interest in AI and Neuroscience, the ACAIN Symposium will provide an exciting forum to present and hear about cutting-edge research in AI and Neuroscience.